Trump slaps down Democrats' 'abolish ICE' push: 'It will never happen'

 “The Democrats are making a strong push to abolish ICE, one of the smartest, toughest and most spirited law enforcement groups of men and women that I have ever seen,” he tweeted.
 “I have watched ICE liberate towns from the grasp of MS-13 & clean out the toughest of situations.
 They are great!”

-Calls to “abolish ICE,” once limited to the far-left parts of the Democratic Party base, have shifted into the mainstream of the party in response to the Trump administration’s tough policies on illegal immigration -- particlarly the “zero tolerance” policy on detaining all illegal border crossers.
+Calls to “abolish ICE,” once limited to the far-left parts of the Democratic Party base, have shifted into the mainstream of the party in response to the Trump administration’s tough policies on illegal immigration -- particularly the “zero tolerance” policy on detaining all illegal border crossers.

 In New York, far-left primary challenger and ICE opponent Alexandria Ocasio-Cortez's shocked the party’s establishment by beating Rep. Joseph Crowley, D-N.Y.
 In the days after, Sen. Kirsten Gillibrand and Mayor Bill de Blasio have added their support to the cause.